• Skip to primary navigation

 A batch of banana blueberry muffins on a cooling rack.

 If you love gluten free muffins as much as we do, check out my favorite blueberry streusel muffins or these banana nut muffins that we make almost every weekend!
 And if you prefer a little chocolate for breakfast, you will love these banana chocolate chip muffins.
+Serve them along side this wild blueberry chia pudding for a delicious, filling breakfast.

 Jump to: